 Whenever we are using any device, we should aware about how to access them.
 Every device manufacture provides accessibility options for the same.
 So let’s we start Comprehensive Notes working with accessibility options Class 10 with the introduction to accessibility options.

 Let’s understand two basics terms related to working with accessibility options.
 These two terms are:

 Computer accessibility refers to the user friendliness for all the users including persons with disability.

 Enabling the person with disability to use a computer with the help of software and hardware is known as Assistive Technology.

 What is working with accessibility options?

-Basically a human can operate a machine easily with some shorts of training.
-But what about human with disability?
-So for them a software and hardware both should be make available in a such manner so they can can use them easily.
+Basically, a human can operate a machine easily with some shorts of training.
+But what about humans with a disability?
+So for them, software and hardware both should be make available in such a manner so they can use them easily.

 The working with accessibility options Class 10 also talks about that point.
 Let’s understand what is working with accessibility options?